tetratelabs/istio-0to60/docs/environment.md

 The Google Cloud Shell will serve as your terminal environment for these labs.

-- Click the "Activate cloud shell" icon (top right); the icon looks like a shell prompt ">_"
+- Click the _Activate cloud shell_ icon (top right); the icon looks like a shell prompt ">_"
-- A dialog may pop up, click "Continue"
+- A dialog may pop up, click _Continue_
 - Your cloud shell terminal should appear at the bottom of the screen
-- Feel free to expand the size of the cloud shell, or even open it in a separate window (there's a button in the terminal header, on the right)
+- Feel free to expand the size of the cloud shell, or even open it in a separate window (locate the icon button in the terminal header, on the right)

 ## Configure cluster access